Buried Pipeline Modeling in PASS/START-PROF

 2 Buried Pipeline Model for Dry Soil

-If several operating modes are specified in operation mode editor, then first sustained operating mode is used for La and Lb calculation and these values are used for all operating modes.
+When multiple operating modes are specified in the operation mode editor, La and Lb values from the first sustained operating mode apply to all modes.

 2.1 Lateral Bearing Zone #1 (Unrestrained)